77+ Songs About Gambling from All Genres

 English punk rock and mod revivalists, The Jam of “Town Called Malice”, “That’s Entertainment”, and “Beat Surrender” fame released “Pretty Green” on November 28, 1980.

 The song describes the narrator’s plans for his “pocket of pretty green.”
-The first track from “Sound Affects” is also remarkable for using a particular type of terminology for slots, “fruit machine.”
-You don’t need to appeal to the slots dictionary; fruit machine just refers to classic slots cabinets.
+The first track from “Sound Affects” is also remarkable for using a particular type of slot machine terminology, “fruit machine.”
+You don’t need to appeal to the dictionary; fruit machine just refers to classic slots cabinets.

 Morphine – Have a Lucky Day